kduked/AI_Image_Detector/README.md

 python main.py
 ```

 The GUI will open.
-The CNN model loads in the background on startup — wait for the status indicator in the top right to show **Ready** before analyzing images.
+The CNN model loads in the background on startup — wait for the status indicator in the top right to show -Ready- before analyzing images.

-**To analyze an image:**
+For Analyizing Image
 - Drag and drop any image file onto the drop zone
-- Or click **Browse file** to open a file picker
+- Or click Browse File to open a file picker

 Supported formats: `.jpg` `.jpeg` `.png` `.webp` `.bmp` `.tiff` `.jfif`